balajic06/Database_Management_System/README.md

 # Database_Management_System
-This project is focused towards learning on the internals of a database management system.
+This project is focused towards learning on the internals of the database management system.

 Mini Base is a study purpose database management system that is focused on providing to students an hands on experience towards the database management system internals.
 The project is divided into three phases: